This Santorini itinerary enables you to see the capital town Fira, the world-famous Oia and the black sand beach of Kamari in one day.

 The island of Santorini is located in the Cyclades islands in Greece, close by to the islands of Ios, Sikinos, Folegandros and Amorgos.
 The island is served by many ferries passing through the Cyclades.
-Many fast ferries pass by Santorini too such as the high-speed ferry to Crete.
+Many fast ferries pass by Santorini, such as the high-speed ferry to Crete.

 In my opinion, a day trip to Santorini is definitely worth-it.
+If you have more time to spare, it is worth staying in Santorini, even if it’s for a short time.
 The island should be high on your European bucket list.
-If you have more time to spare, then it is worth staying in Santorini even if it’s for a short time.

-Make sure that the ferry schedules allow for a good amount of time on the island.
+Ensure that the ferry schedules allow for a reasonable amount of time on the island.
 You will need at least 5 hours and much more if possible.
-If you can, arrive in Santorini in the morning and stay all the way until sunset.
+If you can, arrive in Santorini in the morning and stay until sunset.

 Use the search bar below to check if the ferry schedules work during your dates:

 A day trip to Santorini can either be done independently by catching buses or arranging your own transfers OR as part of an organised bus tour around the island.
+This post covers precisely how to make an independent day trip to Santorini.
 Guided trips to Santorini can be booked on Get Your Guide here.
-This post covers exactly how to do an independent day trip to Santorini.

-If you’re arriving into Santorini by ferry, you’ll arrive at Santorini new port, also known as Athinios port, backed with huge cliffs.
-Your first stop is Oia, world-famous for its cliffside villas, best in the world sunset.
+If you arrive in Santorini by ferry, you’ll arrive at Santorini’s new port, also known as Athinios port, backed with massive cliffs.
+Your first stop is Oia, world-famous for its cliffside villas, the best in the world sunset.

-The cheapest and most efficient way of getting to Oia from Santorini new port is by bus.
-To do this you’ll have to change buses in Fira, Santorini’s main bus hub.
+The cheapest and most efficient way of getting to Oia from Santorini’s new port is by bus.
+To do this, you’ll have to change buses in Fira, Santorini’s central bus hub.

 How to get from Athinos port to Oia

 - To reach Oia fast, you can book a private transfer in advance to save the bus change.
 Welcome Pickups offers a great experience and safety to its travellers.- Local English-speaking drivers- Flat, pre-paid fee- Flight monitoring for delays- 24/7 Customer support + free cancellation

-If you’re arriving into Santorini on a cruise, you’ll have less distance to travel as the old port (cruise ship port) is in Fira.
-To reach Fira from Santorini old port you have three options:
+If you’re arriving in Santorini on a cruise, you’ll have less distance to travel as the old port (cruise ship port) is in Fira.
+To reach Fira from Santorini old port, you have three options:

 - Walk up the 580 steps from Santorini old port to Fira.

 Oia is located in the far North of the island.
 It’s the village often pictured in images of Santorini all over the word.
-The village features picturesque Cycladian style blue domed churches and white stone buildings.
-Oia hangs off the edge of the island’s caldera, giving fabulous views out to sea ad also making the area a photographers paradise.
+The town features picturesque Cycladian style blue-domed churches and white stone buildings.
+Oia hangs off the edge of the island’s caldera, giving fabulous views out to sea and making the area a photographer’s paradise.

 Top things to do in Oia, Santorini

-See how many blue churches you can find – The blue dome on top of the whitewashed Cycladic churches is something of an icon.
+See how many blue churches you can find – The blue dome on top of the whitewashed Cycladic churches is an icon.
 Churches make up quite a bit of the postcard shots of Oia.
-There are so many to be explored both nearby the caldera and deep into the village.
+There are so many to be explored near the caldera and deep into the village.

-Watch the Sunset – The sunset in Oia is one of the worlds most famous.
-The views out into the caldera and the way the sun reflects onto the whitewashed buildings is definitely something you’ll remember forever.
+Watch the Sunset – The sunset in Oia is one of the world’s most famous.
+The views out into the caldera and how the sun reflects onto the whitewashed buildings are definitely something you’ll remember forever.
 To do this, you’ll need to stay overnight in Santorini.
-You can either travel yourself by bus or join an organised sunset tour.
+You can either travel by bus or join an organised sunset tour.

-Shop for souvenirs around the winding streets – I always find Greece to be the perfect place to buy souvenirs, from local delicacies of wine, greek herbs and ouzo to homemade pottery and crafts, you’ll definitely find some perfect gifts.
+Shop for souvenirs around the winding streets – I always find Greece the perfect place to buy souvenirs, from local delicacies of wine, greek herbs and ouzo to homemade pottery and crafts.
+You’ll definitely find some excellent gifts.